randallbruder/massive-publishing-tools/README.md

 To run a script, make sure you have the InDesign document you want to export currently open and focused.
 Then double-click the script you want to use in the Scripts panel.

+> **Note**
+> Exporting JPGs doesn't support asynchronous exporting in the background tasks panel.
+When you run the [Export Interior Pages - RGB JPGs.jsx](/Scripts/Export%20Interior%20Pages%20-%20RGB%20JPGs.jsx) script, InDesign will appear to freeze while it runs the export, which can take several minutes.
+You can open the folder you selected to export the RGB JPGs into, and see the files get created to track the progress of the export.

 ## To-do

-- [X] Include the InDesign template files and rename the repo
+- [X] ~~Include the InDesign template files and rename the repo~~
-- [X] See if you can key into the Preflight checks, and show a warning if a user tries to run an export while the Preflight is reporting an error
+- [X] ~~See if you can key into the Preflight checks, and show a warning if a user tries to run an export while the Preflight is reporting an error~~
-	- [X] If possible, use specifically the "Whatnot Publishing" preflight profile, even if it's not the currently selected profile
+	- [X] ~~If possible, use specifically the "Whatnot Publishing" preflight profile, even if it's not the currently selected profile~~
-- [ ] Add error checking to the **Export Cover Variants** scripts to notify the user if a cover page is missing the `appliedSection.marker`
+- [X] ~~Add error checking to the **Export Cover Variants** scripts to notify the user if a cover page is missing the `appliedSection.marker`~~
 - [ ] Eventually rename everything to Massive:
 	- [ ] The repo name
 	- [ ] Export Presets